 Brewing a pot of Fukamushi green tea is much like other green teas, but with a few essential differences.
 To begin with, you’ll need a fine mesh strainer if your pot doesn’t have one already, due to the nature of the fragile deep-steamed leaves.

 The picture shown is 12Oz Fukamushi Tea Pot.
 This type of tea pot is specifically meant to brew Fukamushi tea having finer mesh.
-You can purchase this in USA from this link. (or click on the picture below - Amazon link)

 The second essential difference is that Fukamushi green tea only needs to steep 40 seconds before it is ready to pour.
 This is about half as long as the typical steeping times of one to two minutes for more lightly steamed teas.
 Steeping too long, or at too high a temperature, are common causes of bitterness in brewed tea, but fortunately, the brief preparation time for Fukamushi green tea ensures a sweet and delicious result, with a light, delicate aroma.
 See below section for more information about making a perfect cup of Fukamushi green tea.